bootcoder/tipsNtricks/README.md

 Also....
 Use iTerm2 instead of terminal.

-Get comfy with the pref here.
+Get comfy with the pref's here.
   - Increase buffer size
   - Increase Transparency
   - Make a jazzy color scheme that works for you and you alone.